bazel-contrib/rules_nodejs/docs/Built-ins.md

 See https://docs.bazel.build/versions/main/be/make-variables.html#predefined_label_variables for more info.

-NB: This $(location) substition returns the manifest file path which differs from the *_binary & *_test args and genrule bazel substitions.
+NB: This $(location) substitution returns the manifest file path which differs from the *_binary & *_test args and genrule bazel substitutions.
 This will be fixed in a future major release.
 See docs string of `expand_location_into_runfiles` macro in `internal/common/expand_into_runfiles.bzl` for more info.